isomerpages/moe-nls/_curriculum/Vocational Education/Retail Services.md

 **Basic Retail Operations**

-On completion of this module, students should be able to handle the movement of appropriate merchandise, sell merchandise, handle objections, close a sale, handle store security and issues relating to workplace safety and health.
+On completion of this module, students should be able to use the appropriate inventory software to receive and return merchandise.
+Students should also be able to conduct stock-take, sell merchandise, handle objections, close a sale, handle store security and issues relating to workplace safety and health.

 <img src="/images/rs3.jpg" style="width:85%">